Tenuta di Camugliano

 The history of the Tenuta di Camugliano

-Tradition attributes the foundation of the villa of Camugliano to the Duke Alessandro de Medicidopo the 1532.
-It was later the Salviati, the Gondi and the Marquis Matteo Botti, chamber master of the Grand Duke and after the failure of the latter was confiscated by the Medici bank in the Scressio delle Possessioni; from the inventory of the time it turns out that all the property was in very precarious conditions and that the building did not appear in good and solid structure.
+Tradition attributes the foundation of the villa of Camugliano to Duke Alessandro de Medicidopo 1532.
+It was later owned by the Salviati, the Gondi and the Marquis Matteo Botti, chamber master of the Grand Duke and after the latter's bankruptcy was confiscated by the Medici bank in the Scrittoio delle Possessioni; from the inventory of the time it appears that the whole property was in very precarious conditions and that the building was not in a good and solid structure.

 In the 1634 negotiations were opened between the desk and Filippo Niccolini, a Florentine patrician, interested in buying the estate.
 He concluded the deal for the 50.000 figure shields the 23 September of the 1634 after the Niccolini was commuted by the Grand Duke the title of Marquis of Ponsacco and Camugliano with another marquisate that he already owned.
 He immediately began the impressive works at the villa invoked by his experts and did not fail to improve the general condition of the entire farm by increasing crops, draining land and planting vineyards.